Henry Cadwalader Chapman

-Henry Cadwalader Chapman (August 17, 1845 – September 7, 1909) was an American physician and naturalist.
+Dr. Henry Cadwalader Chapman (August 17, 1845 – September 7, 1909) was an American physician and naturalist.

+Early life

 Chapman was born in Philadelphia, Pennsylvania.
-His grandfather was Nathaniel Chapman.
 Henry was the son of George W. Chapman, lieutenant in the United States Army, and Emily, granddaughter of Abraham Markoe, first captain of the Philadelphia City Troop.
+His grandfather was Dr. Nathaniel Chapman, the founding president of the American Medical Association.

 He graduated from the University of Pennsylvania in 1864 and then matriculated into the medical department.
 In 1867 he took his M. D. with a thesis on "Generation."
 He entered the Pennsylvania Hospital, first as an assistant in the apothecary shop, and later as a resident physician, but in 1869 went to Europe for three years' study with Sir Richard Owen, London; Alphonse Milne-Edwards, Paris; Emil du Bois-Reymond, Berlin; and Josef Hyrtl, Vienna.